aussedatlo/aussedatlo-notes/posts/09-caddy-wildcard-certificates.md

 For example, if you have a wildcard certificate for `*.domain.name` it would be valid for `sub1.domain.name`, `sub2.domain.name`, `sub3.domain.name` and so on.
 The asterisk acts as a placeholder for any subdomain.

 > [!warning] Disclosure
-> In the event of a compromised private key, the security of all your subdomains is at risk, given that they share the same certificate.
+> In the event of a compromise of the root certificate's private key, the security of all your subdomains is jeopardized, as they all share the same certificate.

 ---
 ## How to configure Caddy